 - Never allow electrical contacts to become wet.
 Beware of electrocution. - Never attempt to cut electrical wires or open appliances for repair if the generator is working.
 Unplug the main cable first. - Inform children of the dangers of electrocution.
-Never allow them to play with electrical connections. - Keep fingers away from the moving turbine runner.
-If partly blocked with debris, • stop the water flow before cleaning. - If you have any questions about safety, please ask your PowerPal Service Center. - Product must be earth bonded (grounded).
+Never allow them to play with electrical connections. - Keep fingers away from the moving turbine runner. - If you have any questions about safety, please ask your PowerPal Service Center. - Product must be earth bonded (grounded).